peralivet/PreppingDataWeeklyProject/week-02-project/README.md

-The Process File contains every process I take in finishing this task and the PowerBI file will also be included in this project
+The Process.md File contains every process I take in finishing this task and the PowerBI file will also be included in this project

-Here is the link to the PowerBI Dashboard for the final output: [Dashboard Link](https://app.powerbi.com/view?r=eyJrIjoiYWRjMzM5MzktNDhiZi00ZWMxLWIzZTAtOWY3NjMzZWNkOGI4IiwidCI6IjczOWFhMmE3LTFiMzktNGIzNS1iNTEzLTQ1NjY5MzQ3YjFjYSJ9)
+Here is the link to the PowerBI Dashboard for the final output: [Dashboard Link](https://app.powerbi.com/view?r=eyJrIjoiMGUzOWZkOTYtODg0My00NjJhLTlhYzEtMGVlMDYxZmM2NDA5IiwidCI6IjczOWFhMmE3LTFiMzktNGIzNS1iNTEzLTQ1NjY5MzQ3YjFjYSJ9)

 Link to Challenge: [Link](https://preppindata.blogspot.com/2023/01/2023-week-1-data-source-bank.html)